pajarorrojo/es-theme-PlayStation-X/README.md

 [![(Game Media Tester View)](https://es-theme-playstation-x.tocapixels.com/thumbvideo/thumb-06.jpg)](https://www.youtube.com/watch?v=OxoLxIAK5hs)

 I hope you enjoy the theme!
 Hard work has been done to improve the user experience and offer more customization options for gamelist.
 I invite you to try all the possible combinations and discover how you can create a dynamic environment tailored to your preferences.

-If you enjoyed the theme, please give it a star on GitHub to help more people discover it.

 Have fun with retro gaming!